Linearizing Sharp Ranger Data

 Equation 1: Linearization of sensor output vs range

 Where V is voltage and R is range, the equation produces a very straight line.
 The inversion (1/x) operation acts as a linearizing function to turn the ungainly curve in figure 1 into a nearly linear curve shown in figure 2.
-This observation is the key to finding a simple linear approximation function for the output.
+This observation is the key to finding a simple linear approximation function for the output of Sharp IR range finders.

 Acroname Figure 2: Linearized GP2Y0A21 Graph